1. National Water Policy

 Focus Area

-Defines ownership of water (usually vested in the state) and creates a permit system for usage.
+Defines water ownership (often vested in the state) and establishes a licensing system for usage.

-Governs the generation, transmission, and distribution of power; often establishes an independent regulator.
+Governs power generation, transmission, and distribution; often establishes an independent regulator.

-Requires Environmental Impact Assessments (EIA) for any major dam or power plant construction.
+Requires Environmental Impact Assessments (EIAs) for the construction of any major dam or power plant.

 Public-Private Partnership (PPP) Laws

-Legal framework allowing private companies to invest in and operate energy or water infrastructure.
+A legal framework enabling private companies to invest in and operate energy or water infrastructure.

 4. Regulatory Framework